 Saltwater cleaner shrimp are carnivores and therefore need to be fed meaty foods, like brine shrimp, mysid shrimp, and other prepared foods.
 They will also learn to eat flakes or pellets that drift by in the current, using their antennae to either detect and/or direct floating food towards their front pincers.
 You should not rely on their cleaning behavior to fully meet their nutritional needs.

-Red skunk cleaners, Peppermints, and Fire shrimp all grow to about 2 inches (5 cm) in total length as adults (not including the antennae).
-Coral banded shrimp are a bit larger and grow to be about 3 inches (7-8 cm) in length and also seem larger, in general, because their front claws are spread out and crab-like.
+Red skunk cleaner shrimp, Peppermints, and Fire shrimp all grow to about 2 inches (5 cm) in total length as adults (not including the antennae).
+Coral banded shrimp are a bit larger and grow to be about 3 inches (7-8 cm) in length and seem larger, in general, because their front claws are spread out and crab-like.

 Cleaner shrimp cleaning fish